Mirror to the Sky: Artwork

 The artwork was produced by the band's longtime cover artist Roger Dean.
 His design was inspired by a story that video game designer Henk Rogers had told him, which involved Rogers paddling to the middle of a lake at night during a camping trip.
 When the ripples of the water had settled, Dean said that "the lake became a perfect mirror to a very brilliant night sky", an experience that Rogers said was like being in space.
 The idea caught Dean's imagination and wanted to portray such a concept into one of his designs.
 He added: "I started with a horizon low down with a lot of sky but then I realised, no, I'll show with ocean in the main area with a sky just a sliver, enough to show it is mirrored.
 Then I decided to put in a rock formation–a viewing point for the sky."
 An early design of the band's logo for the cover featured a colour scheme and texture based on the Nebra sky disc, an artefact from the Early Bronze Age discovered in Germany in 1999 that Howe had suggested to Dean.
 It was not used as the colours did not complement the rest of the design.
+Dean was able to visit the group in Ardingly several times as he lives nearby.